 “I really appreciate writing in community without the pressure of sharing or workshopping.
 For me, it’s most important to get my butt in the seat and keep it there, and this 90 minutes each week feels sacred and protected.”

-- Full refund minus a $30 processing fee up to a week before the start of class.
+- Full refund minus a $50 processing fee up to two weeks before the start of class.

 - Or full credit (no penalty) to enroll in alternate class(es).
 If the alternate class is a higher price, the student must pay the balance.

-- Half-refund from a week before the start of class until day 1.
+- Half-refund from two weeks before the start of class until the day before class starts.

-- No refunds after the start of class.
+- No refunds after the day before start of class.
 Our teachers need to be paid.